DenisSabo/RaphisSanctum/Assignment03/README.md

         - Example.
 Only one unit creating messages -> One file in C://telematisLists/<TelematicsID>.txt
     - It prints the complete covered distance of each unit in regular intervals by iterating through the lists and summing up the distances
     - **DataWarehouse** -> does not store the messages, but instead stores the distances travelled by each unit for each hour a day
+        - Prints information regularly
+Unit : <UnitID>; Date: 28.06.2018

 | Hour of Day | 1 | 2 | 3 | 4 | 5 | 6 | 7 | 8 | 9 | 10 | 11 | 12 | 13 | 14 | 15 | 16 | 17 | 18 | 19 | 20 | 21 | 22 | 23 | 24 |
 |---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|
 | Covered Distance | 0 | 0 | 0 | 0 | 0 | 250 | 50.000 | ... | ... | ... | ... | ... | ... | ... | ... | ... | ... | ... | ... | ... | ... | ... | ... | ... |

-    - As the logbook, it prints the collected information in regular intervals

 4. Some information about message-serialization
     - The class TelematicsMessage contains all data needed for the other classes, which consume this messages